holepunchto/hyperdht/README.md

 #### `node.immutable.get(key, callback = (err, value) => {})`

 Fetch an immutable value from the DHT.
 When successful, the second argument passed to `callback` contains the resolved value.

+#### `node.immutable.get(key) => stream`

+Fetch all matching immutable values from the DHT.
+Any found values are emited in `data` events.

 #### `node.mutable.keypair()`